Continuing Education Archive

 Education & Training Archive

-Purchase Past Webinars
+Purchase Recorded Webinars

 Once your payment has been received and membership status verified, you will receive an email with a link to download the recording and presentation handouts.
 For payment questions contact Candace Jones at cjones@padona.com.